MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## What's new in Microsoft Edge security settings

-With **Enhance your security on the web**, Microsoft Edge puts your browser in a mode where the security of your browser takes priority, giving you an extra layer of protection when browsing the web.
+With **Enhance your security on the web**, Microsoft Edge gives you an extra layer of protection when browsing the web.

 Use the following steps to configure added security.